 Personal finance skills are strategies and habits that can help you manage your finances more effectively.
-Picking up these skills is essential for every ‘grownup’ because it can help achieve financial independence and stability.
+Picking up these financial skills is essential for every ‘grownup’ because it can help achieve financial independence and stability.

-That said, you may be wondering how to improve your finance skills.
+That said, you may be wondering how to improve your financial skills.
 If that’s the case, here’s some great news for you.
 The first step to acquiring and honing the personal financial skills necessary for a stable future is to learn more about what they are and how they work.

 Around 190 million adults in India still don’t have their own bank account.
 If you belong to this category, opening a bank account for yourself is perhaps the most fundamental finance skill you should learn.